 Masterworks II 2020 :: Dvořák :: Cello in B minor, B. 191, op.
 104

-Israeli cellist Amit Peled, a musician of profound artistry and charismatic stage presence, is acclaimed worldwide as one of the most exciting and virtuosic instrumentalists on the concert stage today.
+Israeli-American cellist, conductor, and pedagogue Amit Peled, a musician of profound artistry and charismatic stage presence, is acclaimed worldwide as one of the most exciting and virtuosic instrumentalists on the concert stage today.
 At 6’5″ tall, Peled started life as a basketball player and was called “larger than life” and “Jacqueline du Pré in a farmer’s body” when he enveloped his cello.
 Peled strives to break down the barriers of the concert hall, about which The Baltimore Sun wrote, “His amiable and inviting personality is exactly the type everyone says we’ll need more of if classical music is to survive.”
 From 2012 through 2018, Peled performed on the Pablo Casals 1733 Goffriller cello, which was loaned to him personally by Casals’ widow, Marta Casals Istomin.
 Peled has been named Music Director for CityMusic Cleveland for the 2019-2020 season.

-The Amit Peled Peabody Peled Cello Gang is composed of students from Peled’s studio at the Peabody Institute at Johns Hopkins University, where he has taught since 2003 and was one of the youngest professors ever at a major conservatory.
-The students in the Peabody Cello Gang range in age from undergraduate freshmen to second year master’s students, and the group comes together often to perform works written or arranged for cello ensemble.
-Peled and the Peabody Cello Gang also record in professional studios and tour regularly around the country, performing standard cello concerti with Peled as soloist and the Gang as orchestral accompaniment, as well as cello choir repertoire, and more in an effort to give the conservatory students practical experience as professional touring artists.
-Peled is also the founder, conductor, and artistic director of the Mt.
-Vernon Virtuosi, a chamber orchestra dedicated to launching the careers of recently graduated music students, which this year performs a three-program season in Washington DC, Virginia, and New York.
+The Amit Peled Cello Gang is composed of students from Peled’s studio at the Peabody Institute at Johns Hopkins University, where he has taught since 2003 and was one of the youngest professors ever hired by a major conservatory.
+The students in the Amit Peled Cello Gang range in age from undergraduate freshmen to second year master’s students, and the group comes together often to perform works written or arranged for cello ensemble.
+Peled and the Cello Gang also record in professional studios and tour regularly around the country, performing cello concerti, cello choir repertoire, and more in an effort to give the conservatory students practical experience as professional touring artists.
+Peled is also the founder, conductor, and artistic director of the Mount Vernon Virtuosi, a chamber orchestra dedicated to launching the careers of recently graduated music students, which this year performs a five-program season in Silver Spring and Rockville, Maryland.

-Peled’s extensive discography includes critically acclaimed CDs on the Naxos, Centaur, CAP, CTM, and Delos Labels.
+Peled’s extensive discography includes critically acclaimed CDs on the Naxos, Centaur, CAP, CTM Classics, and Delos Labels.
 His release Casals Homage, which features the legendary 1915 Pablo Casals program, topped the iTunes charts in 2016.
-Peled and the Peabody Cello Gang released a cello ensemble album on Peled’s own label CTM Classics in October 2017.
+Peled and the Amit Peled Cello Gang released a cello ensemble album on Peled’s own label CTM Classics in October 2017.
 His recording, To Brahms with Love… From the Cello of Pablo Casals, features Brahms’ Cello Sonatas Nos.
 1 and 2 performed with pianist Noreen Polera and was released on CAP Records in June 2018.
-The album was described by AllMusic as “[likely] composer-approved, more so than almost any other contemporary recording.”
+The album was described by AllMusic as “[likely] composer approved, more so than almost any other contemporary recording.”
 Peled released a recording of Bach’s iconic Cello Suites Nos.
 1-3 on the Casals cello in February 2019, which The Classic Review described as “a superb performance, warm-hearted, knowledgeable, and deeply felt” and AllMusic called “an important new statement in the history of these works.”
 Upcoming album releases include a recording of the Cassado cello sonatas for Naxos and the second installment of the Bach Suites for CTM Classics.